catohagen/morphos-roadshow-installer/README.md

  -if you have disabled Morphos internal Netstack by renaming MOSSYS:S/network-startup some other name.
 Installer tries to rename MOSSYS:S/network-startup to MOSSYS:S/network-startup.off

-** So make user the file "network-startup" exist a MOSSYS:s/ and delete any existing "network-startup" in S: **
+** So make sure the file "network-startup" exist a MOSSYS:s/ and delete any existing "network-startup" in S: before you start installing **

 For best results with this installer, its best to remove your manual installation, especially making sure there is no Roadshow startup files or lines added in user-startup or startup-sequence, Morphos internal Netstack should be enabled